Mortimer333/Dito/README.md

 - [DONE] events and {{}}
 - [DONE] passing html to the inside of element will result in rendering it inside of it
 - [DONE] allow choosing where to put injected html
+- [REMOVED] Add jmonkey-spinner class - if someone wants to have loaders they will add them
+- [REMOVED] Add a way to send all templates for page in one file - can't put js modules in string and make it work with Function
+- [REMOVED] Save JS in local storage and build it from Function - same reason as single file - can't put exports in string
+- [REMOVED] pipes - not needed, we can actually use method

 # Weird behaviour